 The instructor has the authority to ask a disruptive student to leave a classroom or lab.
 The instructor may also delete posts or materials from an online or blended class and/or take disciplinary action if disruptive behavior continues.
 This ensures that all students in the class have an opportunity to learn.

-For additional information, review the SPC Expectations for Student Conduct, Online Student Participation and Conduct Guidelines, and the SPC Netiquette Policy.
+For additional information, review the Board of Trustees Code of Conduct, SPC Expectations for Student Conduct, Online Student Participation and Conduct Guidelines, and the SPC Netiquette Policy.
 Please strive to uphold these standards to ensure a positive and productive learning environment.